 Without automation, don't even think about reducing your delivery times.
 Automation is a big part of eCommerce logistics.
 It will help you notify the customers if there is a delay in delivery or a problem with the supply chain process.

 And, it will also place orders when there is a new inventory, preventing lost sales.
-Robotic warehouses have become common that helps with packaging, loading, delivery, etc.
+Robotic warehouses have become common that help with packaging, loading, delivery, etc.

-Although it requires a big investment, it will certainly increase your ROI, efficiency for companies with a large volume of products.
+Although it requires a big investment, it will certainly increase your ROI and efficiency for companies with a large volume of products.
 But you can make do with an inventory management system that will work as your eCommerce logistics manager.

 4. Manage the Return Process

 Returns and exchanges accounts for 25% of eCommerce sales